LawleySpring2018/games-tourism-spring2018/README.md

 Because much of the class revolves around in-class activities, attendance is critical.
 If you miss a class, you should check Github and/or Slack for information on what was done, and contact me about options for making up the in-class work.
 If you know you'll be missing a class due to illness or a conflict, please let me know before class starts.

 ## Grading
-Your final grade for both classes will be based on your individual assignments (40%) and your game project (60%).
+Your final grade for IGME-590 will be based on your individual assignments.
+Your final grade for IGME-580 will be based on your group game project.

-I give only three possible final grades in this class.
+I give only three possible final grades in these classes.
 You'll receive a grade of A ("good work!"), C ("you passed, but your work was unimpressive"), or F ("you have not mastered this material"), based on your overall average for the class.
 Here's the breakdown:

 | Class Average | Grade |
 | ------------- | ----- |